 From the above numerical results, we can conclude that the weighting factors can be set to control the class-based utilization.
-Therefore, the decision maker can provide differentiated services in terms of GoS or fairness.
+Therefore, the decision maker can provide differentiated services in terms of some network criteria such as GoS or fairness.